deanwampler/spark-scala-tutorial/tutorial/README.md

 > NOTE: Running this script requires a Hadoop installation, therefore it won't work in local mode, i.e., the Activator shell `console`.
 This is why it is in a `hadoop` sub-package.

-Note that the Hive "metadata" is stored in a `megastore` directory created in the current working directory.
+For this exercise, the Hive "metadata" is stored in a `megastore` directory created in the current working directory.
 This is written and managed by Hive's embedded [Derby SQL](http://db.apache.org/derby/) store, but it's not a production deployment option.

 Let's discuss the code hightlights.
 There is additional imports for Hive: